 Google finally gave us the theming engine we've been asking for all these years.

-Yet another aesthetic change is around dark mode; Google seems intent on making it lighter with every preview.
+Yet another aesthetic change is around dark mode.
+Google seems intent on making it lighter with every preview.
 What was a true dark mode now has a distinctly grey tone, and it doesn't look all that great on AMOLED panels.
 While other manufacturers offering the ability to customize the intensity of dark mode — ColorOS 11 does this really well — Google is unlikely to do the same.

 Pixel phones will also get a proper one-handed mode with Android 12.
 Added in preview 2, this mode lets you swipe down from the center of the screen to condense the app into the bottom half of the screen, then swipe up or exit the app to turn it back to normal.

-Android 12 Privacy
+Android 12: Privacy

 Google says users will now have "more transparency and control over how cookies can be used across sites."
-Google is also improving the safety for how apps export certain activities, ensuring things that should remain in a specific app aren't being shared elsewhere.
+Google is also improving the safety of how apps export certain activities, ensuring things that should remain in a specific app aren't being shared elsewhere.

-Android 12 Notifications
+Android 12: Notifications

 Furthermore, Google goes on to say that it's "decorating notifications with custom content with icon and expand affordances to match all other notifications."
-Google introduced a new security measure for lock screen notifications, and developers can now configure notifications on the lock screen to always require user authentication.
+Finally, Google introduced a new security measure for lock screen notifications, and developers can now configure notifications on the lock screen to always require user authentication.

 Android 12 is also improving the performance of notifications.
 For apps targeting Android 12, Google's making behind-the-scenes changes that'll allow you to access an app even faster when tapping on its respective notification.

-Android 12 Gaming
+Android 12: Gaming

 For starters, games on Android 12 will adapt to different Game Mode APIs; if you select a "battery-saving" or "performance" mode, your game will adjust its settings accordingly.
 Google has also created a Play Integrity API to help stymy cheating tools, plus better compression tools to reduce download sizes.

 The more flashy update is "play as you download": when downloading Android games with large file sizes, Android 12 will let you start to play it while only part of the app is download, just as you can on game consoles.
 We tested this in beta 3, starting a bike ride in Touchgrind BMX at just 15% downloaded.
-It's pretty impressive, and great for people with slow wi-fi networks.
+It's pretty impressive and great for people with slow wi-fi networks.

-Android 12 Miscellaneous
+Android 12: Miscellaneous